 ASC 805 – For GAAP financial reporting purposes the fair value of the assets and liabilities of an acquired business must be determined in accordance with FASB ASC 805, Business Combinations, and FASB ASC 820, Fair Value Measurements and Disclosures.
 Under ASC 805, the purchase price of an acquisition is allocated to the identifiable assets acquired and liabilities assumed at fair value, with limited exceptions.
 The identifiable finite-lived assets are then depreciated and/or amortized over their remaining useful lives.
 An independent valuation of a transaction's identifiable assets and liabilities (including remaining useful lives) is the preference of most auditors.
 With audit-side experience, we are aware of the variables an auditor weighs to determine the reasonableness of an allocation.

-GOODWILL IMPAIRMENT TEST
+GOODWILL & INTANGIBLE IMPAIRMENT TEST

 Pursuant to ASC 350, subsequent to the acquisition of a company or its assets, the goodwill value booked from that acquisition must be tested at least annually to ascertain if any impairment to goodwill has occurred.
-FASB has recognized over the years that the impairment testing process may be inordinately costly for some private companies, and so two updates (Accounting Standard Update or ASU) to the initial impairment codification have been adopted: ASU 2011-08 and ASU 2014-02.
+FASB has recognized over the years that the impairment testing process may be inordinately costly for some private companies, thus updates (Accounting Standard Update or ASU) to the initial impairment codification have been adopted: ASU 2011-08 and ASU 2014-02.
 ASU 2011-08 allows companies to test for impairment via a qualitative test by comparing the current situation of the company with the situation as of the last impairment test.
 ASU 2014-02 is a revision for some private companies to elect to amortize goodwill rather than testing annually for impairment.

 With increasing frequency, a company’s most valuable assets are its intellectual property rights.
 These may include recognizable brands and trademarks, patent portfolios, software rights, proprietary code, genetically modified organisms and hybridized agricultural products, manufacturing processes, film libraries, music publishing and recording catalogs, and book publishing rights.
 The list is virtually infinite as these intangible assets are inherently unique, often involving complex legal rights, and which rarely trade in arm’s length transactions.
 These challenges necessitate extensive due diligence and innovative application of standard valuation metrics, for purposes of sale, equity investment, tax and estate purposes, loan collateral, litigation support or purchase price allocation.